My youngest son suggested going to the International Spy Museum instead. Hmmm. Nearby. Easy to get to. Indoors. Not muddy. "Okay!" I relented.

 - high-heeled switch-blade shoes (truly a killer pair of pumps)

-Getting there: The International Spy Museum is located in downtown Washington, DC within the Pennsylvania Quarter neighborhood and stretches the entire city block between 9th and 8th Streets at 800 F Street, NW—one block from the Gallery Place/Chinatown Metrorail Station and the Verizon Center.
-If you drive it, there's plenty of parking garages nearby, but you'll pay dearly for the privilege of parking.
+Getting there: 800 F Street, NW—one block from the Gallery Place/Chinatown Metrorail Station and the Verizon Center.
+If you drive it, there's plenty of parking garages nearby, but parking can be expensive.